Search Knowledge Base by Keyword

 Additionally, we set the KB Categories and Articles module row to 1400px, expecting the module to be limited to that width.

-Gutenberg Container width example
+Gutenberg Container Width

 Note: On the sidebar settings, you’ll see the “Width” set to “1000px”.
 These settings are causing the KB’s width to be constrained.